 iPhone 13 Pro Max vs iPhone 12 Pro Max: battery life

-The iPhone 13 Pro Max has a slightly larger battery (the exact capacity isn’t specified) than the iPhone 12 Pro Max coupled with software optimisations and the ProMotion display, Apple promises that the iPhone 13 Pro Max will last up to two and a half hours longer than the iPhone 12 Pro Max, which is a decent increase in longevity.
+The iPhone 13 Pro Max has a slightly larger battery than the iPhone 12 Pro Max.
+Coupled with software optimisations and the ProMotion display, it will last up to two and a half hours longer than the iPhone 12 Pro Max, which is a decent increase in longevity.

 Charging speed, however, remains the same, with both handsets offering 20W fast charging which should boost you up to 50 per cent in around half an hour.